 For certain offenses, the defendant may also be accountable for acts that are part of the same course of conduct or common scheme or plan as the offense of conviction.
 Subsection (a)(2) holds certain defendants accountable for conduct outside of the offense of conviction.
-Such "expanded relevant conduct" does not apply in every case; rather, it comes into play only for defendants convicted of offenses for which §3D1.2(d) (Groups of Closely Related Counts) would require grouping of multiple counts.45 These offenses have
+Such "expanded relevant conduct" does not apply in every case; rather, it comes into play only for defendants convicted of offenses for which §3D1.2(d) (Groups of

-39 See supra note 33 and accompanying text.
+See supra note 33 and accompanying text.

-40 USSG §1B1.3, comment. (n.3(D)).
+&lt;sup>40 USSG §1B1.3, comment. (n.3(D)).

-41 USSG §1B1.3, comment. (n.4(B)(i)).
+&lt;sup>41 USSG §1B1.3, comment. (n.4(B)(i)).